mrward/mrward.github.com/source/_posts/2020-04-11-ManageGlobalNuGetFoldersForVisualStudioMac.markdown

 ## Configuring Global Folders with Environment Variables

-Visual Studio for Mac will not use environment variables defined by in the Bash profile ~/.bash_profile or the Zsh profile ~/.zprofile unless Visual Studio for Mac is run from the Terminal.app.
+Visual Studio for Mac will not use environment variables defined in the Bash profile ~/.bash_profile or the Zsh profile ~/.zprofile unless Visual Studio for Mac is run from the Terminal.

     open -n "/Applications/Visual Studio.app"

-When Visual Studio for Mac is run from the macOS Dock, or from LaunchPad, it does not inherit these environment variables.
+When Visual Studio for Mac is run from the Dock, or from LaunchPad, it does not inherit these environment variables.

 Let us take a look at how we can define these NuGet environment